 - After you have driven for 3 hours or 150 miles.

 - After every break you take during your trip.

-Federal, state, and local regulations for commercial vehicle weight, securing cargo, covering loads, and where you can drive large vehicles vary from place to place.
+Federal, state, and local regulations for CMV weight, securing cargo, covering loads, and where you can drive large vehicles vary from place to place.
 Know the rules where you will be driving.

 3.2 – Cargo Weight and Balance

 You are responsible for not being overloaded.
 The following are some definitions of weight you should know.

 3.2.1 – Definitions You Should Know

 Gross Vehicle Weight (GVW).
 The total weight of a single vehicle including its load.

 Gross Combination Weight (GCW).
 The total weight of a combination of vehicles including the load.